openmetalio/openmetal-docs/docs/engineers-notes/openstack-cloud-controller-manager.md

 ## Verify

-We'll verify the functionality of your cloud provider by creating a kubernetes load balancer service.
+We'll verify the functionality of your cloud provider by creating a Kubernetes load balancer service.
 This will create a load balancer in OpenStack and assign a floating IP to it.